tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

   </figcaption>
 </figure>

-I'm assuming you have played some variant of this game and are probably aware that, upon destruction, select bricks drop power-ups.
-Moreover: bricks come in different colours; some may be invisible; others take multiple hits to destroy.
-This can all be programmed using lists of lists.
+I am assuming you have played some variant of this game and are probably aware that, upon destruction, select bricks drop power-ups.
+Moreover, bricks come in different colours, some may be invisible, and others take multiple hits to destroy.
+These additional properties can all be programmed using lists of lists.
 Yes -- lists can contain other lists, which can, in turn, can contain further nested lists ... but more on that later.

 To modify an existing element, reassign a new value like you would any other variable but include the index in square brackets.
 Take a practical example: red must replace blue as the first value in the rainbow list.
 To accomplish this, add the following lines to the bottom of your "rainbow_list" sketch: